HeikoKramer/linux/docker_notes.md

 If you want to make a permanent change to a container, you have to change the image. <br>
 A container is build from the image when you use `docker run`, so what ain't in the image won't be build. <br>
 `docker run -it arm32v7/debian` without the */bin/bash* addition brings you to the promt as well. <br>
-bash ist the default shell of the debian image and called through the **-it** option.
+bash is the default shell of the debian image and called through the **-it** option.
 If you enter `docker run -it -d arm32v7/debian` you'll get some string like this as result: <br>

 ```sh